Department of Labor Logo United States Department of Labor

 4%

-Employment of accountants and auditors is projected to grow 4 percent from 2022 to 2032, about as fast as the average for all occupations.
+Employment of accountants and auditors is projected to grow 6 percent from 2023 to 2033, faster than the average for all occupations.

 Employment

-Globalization, a growing economy, and a complex tax and regulatory environment are expected to continue leading the strong demand for accountants and auditors.
+Globalization, a growing economy, and a complex tax and regulatory environment are expected to drive strong demand for accountants and auditors.

-In general, employment growth of accountants and auditors is expected to be closely tied to the health of the overall economy.
+Employment growth of accountants and auditors is expected to be closely tied to the health of the overall economy.
 As the economy grows, these workers will continue being needed to prepare and examine financial records.
-In addition, as more companies go public, there will be greater need for public accountants to handle the legally required financial documentation.

 The continued globalization of business may lead to increased demand for accounting expertise and services related to international trade and international mergers and acquisitions.